Donating your hair for cancer can not only change someone else’s life, but help you reinvent your own life…

-Marietjie called the Cancer Association of South Africa (CANSA) and they recommended she contact Tymeless Hair & Wigs – a company based in Johannesburg that works alongside CANSA, helping cancer patients.
-Tymeless Hair is often asked by CANSA to assist in the the process of donating your hair for cancer.
+Marietjie called the Cancer Association of South Africa (CANSA) and they recommended she contact Tymeless Necessity Hair – a company based in Johannesburg that works alongside CANSA, helping cancer patients.
+Tymeless Necessity Hair is often asked by CANSA to assist in the the process of donating your hair for cancer.

 Hair loss is the most distressing side-effect of cancer therapy for women